Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Algorithm design and numerical analysis

-Method 1 and 2 share a similar explicit upper bound.
-We use the Trapezoidal rule to compute the double integral in this explicit upper bound, and the number of the time interval is set as 100.
-Moreover, we apply the quasi-Monte Carlo method to compute the lower bound.
-The Sobol sequence with the first 4,000 numbers skipped is used to generate the normal random variables.
-To make fair comparisons, we set all the lower bounds with the same path number, 20,000, and the same time interval of 1,000.
-In addition, we add liquidity constraint that when $\overline{W}_{v^*,t}=0$, $(c_{v^*,t})^*$ is truncated by $\frac{Y_t}{1+\lambda_{x+t}g(t)}$, then $-[(c_{v^*,t})^*+\lambda_{x+t}(M_{v^*,t})^*-Y_t] = - [1+\lambda_{x+t}g(t)](c_{v^*,t})^* + Y_t \geq 0$ in the wealth process \eqref{chapter4_lb_wealth}.
-In other words, when the wealth equals zero, the consumption and death benefit should not be bigger than the income $Y_t$.
+Table \ref{example1_table} shows the lower and upper bounds for each method.
+Methods 1 and 2 share a similar explicit upper bound.
+We use the trapezoidal rule to compute the double integral in this explicit upper bound, and the number of time intervals is set to 200.
+To make fair comparisons, we use gradient descent to find $v^*$ for the upper bounds across all three methods.
+The learning rates are initially set as $10^{-3}$, decay by a factor of 0.96 every 100 iterations, for a total of 500 iterations.
+For the lower bounds, we set all three methods to use the same number of paths, 100,000, and the same number of time intervals, 200.

-For Method 1, we randomly choose the initial values for the parameters in \eqref{chapter4_method1_vt}.
-We sample the initial values for 30 groups, and in each group, we train the affine structure 50 times.
-Finally, we choose the lowest upper bound among the 30 groups.